javiervela/llm-information-extraction-workshop/02_basic_llm_extraction/README.md

-# 💻 Module 2 – Basic LLM Extraction (Basics)
+# 💻 Module 2 – Basic LLM Extraction

+Learn to run basic LLM jobs locally using **Ollama**.
+You will query single inputs and process batches using prompt templates.

+---

 ## 🎯 Goal

-Learn to run basic and slightly advanced LLM jobs locally using the **Ollama Python client**, including prompt templates, reading prompts from a file, and saving responses.
+You will write scripts that interact with LLMs, process files, and save responses.

 ---